stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 - The image we are using is a `TYPE_3BYTE_BGR` buffered image which requires an alpha channel to be added and results in the `VK_FORMAT_R8G8B8A8_UNORM` Vulkan format.

+---

 ## Barrier Transitions

+### Barrier Class

-Next we implement a new domain class and builder for a pipeline barrier:
+Next we implement a new domain class and builder for the pipeline barriers:

 ```java
 public class Barrier implements ImmediateCommand {